 Sea trout return to better conditions in Vågelva

-On Thursday 1 October, the City Councilor for Climate, Environment and Urban Development, Thor Hakkon Bakke, will reopen Vågelva after an extensive clean-up.
+On Thursday 1 October, the City Councilor for Climate, Environment and Urban Development, Thor Haakon Bakke, will reopen Vågelva after an extensive clean-up.
 Now we welcome sea trout back to Vågelva to spawn.

 Vågelva flows from Mildevatnet, through Japanhagen and Bergen Botanical Gardens and further out into Mildevågen.
 It has been many years since it has been cleaned up in the upper part of the river which is now very overgrown.
 This leads to problems with the water flow and destroys the natural spawning grounds for sea trout.